leshikus/shellcheck/README.md

 - Generally it's a good strategy to use the style of the original author.
 - If the condition is somewhat complex, maybe it should not be a part of the script.
-- I prefered `test` because it outlined the fact that conditional statements in shells process return codes of conditions.
-Now `test` becomes `bash` builtin, thus the choice is purely cosmetic.

 Historically brackets were introduced to resembles how other languages.
 Double brackets appeared in Korn shell to support more different conditions.
+Using `test` and `expr` prevents you from putting too complex logic into your scripts.

 The following issues can be disregarded in the modern versions:
 - There was also a difference between `||` and `&&` with respect to `set -e` setting.
 - `if` launched a separed subshell and exiting it caused different issues.

 </details>